 - concerns that you were or may have been a victim of the behavior

 of another Rice student

-result in a referral to Student Judicial
+- behavioral concerns that result in a referral to Student Judicial

 - questions about your sexuality

 - relationship issues

 - general financial concerns

 - loss of a loved one

 Rice offers many ways for you to address any potential academic

 - Contact the Office of Academic Advising for general academic

 advisor or a major advisor, depending on whether you’ve declared a major or

 opportunities associated with your major.
 For more information, check out the CCD website.